iamdevonbutler/js-jsonf/Readme.md

 - null
 - undefined

+*All types are supported when wrapped in a function.*

 ## Caveats
 Function behavior is normalized and consistent; however, the parsed function may contain slight formatting differences from the original; its functionality however, will remain consistent.

 ## Perf
-As fast, if not a bit faster, than native JSON.parse() JSON.stringify():
+As fast as native JSON.parse() JSON.stringify():

 ```javascript
 // 1M iterations.
 Each iteration calls both encode and decode.